This section of the user guide covers the features for viewing and annotating a single PDF document

 The 'Pages' link in the toolbar shows thumbnails of all the pages; click on a page to open it up.
 If there are any notes on a page you'll see an orange 'N' icon at the top, making it easy to find the pages with comments:

 The toolbar includes zoom controls - and you can also choose where to show the notes; in boxes over the document, or in the margin.
-Here we show margin notes wiht a 75% zoom, to leave some space:
+Here we show margin notes wiht a 113% zoom on a large screen:

 The default annotation option is text selection - just highlight text to annotate.
 If you drag on the whitespace away from any text (e.g. within a diagram or image), it will make a 'rectangle annotation' by default.
 There are controls at the top of the notebox for the note colour and highlight style, including box, ellipse, arrow styles.

 For annotations attached to highlighted text, there are various style options available from the control in the top of the notebox including highlight, strikethrough, underline and insert, and edit (which copies the higlighted text into to note text):